 How do I find the best places to buy Reserve Rights?

 Cryptocurrency exchanges offer similar services, but differ in a few key ways – mainly fees, the range of cryptos available and payment methods.
-You can use our table to compare the features of popular cryptocurrency exchanges available in the US to help you choose the one that's right for you.
+You can use our table to compare the features of popular cryptocurrency exchanges available in to help you choose the one that's right for you.

 Some other factors you may want to consider are customer support, user reviews, ease of use and whether or not the exchange is registered with a local regulator.
 This information can be found by clicking on the exchange name in the table which will take you to its review page.

 What will I need to buy Reserve Rights?

 To create an account on any cryptocurrency exchange you will need an email address.
 Some exchanges may also ask for a phone number and photo ID, so it's a good idea to have those ready.

 An increasing number of cryptocurrency exchanges will ask to verify your identity before you can deposit funds and start trading Reserve Rights.

 - This process is known as Know Your Customer (KYC) and usually requires photo ID and a webcam or smartphone.
 You may also need to prove your address by uploading a copy of a recent bank statement or utility bill.